shadow/shadow/docs/network_graph_spec.md

 The latency that will be added to packets traversing this edge.
 This value is used as a weight while running Dijkstra's shortest path algorithm.
 The format of the string specifies the latency and its unit, e.g., `10 ms`.
 If a unit is not specified, it will be assumed that it is in the base unit of "seconds".
+The latency must not be 0.

 #### `edge.jitter`